Fard-Faru/Fard-Faru/README.md

 👋🏽 Hello!
 My name is Fardin!

-👨‍💻 Software Engineer @ Bell
+👨‍💻 Software Enginee @ Bell

 🎓 Computer Science and Statistics Major Student @ University Of Toronto - St. George

 😀 I aspire to work in a passion driven team to develop solutions which will decorate everyday lives

-👀 I'm currently looking for Summer 2023 Internhips
+👀 I'm currently looking for Summer 2024 Internhips

 👯‍♀️ I'm looking to collaborate on open source projects